Beauty in China: Common Concepts of Attractiveness

 For obvious reasons, this was the most interesting part of the discussion for me.

-I rolled out various images which showed black women of all ages, with different hair styles, skin tones and from a variety of locations including from the continents of Africa, Europe and South and North America.
+I rolled out various images which showed black women of all ages, with different hair styles, skin tones, and hailing from a variety of locations including from the continents of Africa, Europe, and South and North America.

 When I stated that many of these images were considered beautiful by millions of black men and women, they accepted that but specified that these portraits were new to them and therefore outside of their usual scope of beauty, which I suppose is a fair point.